For many nonprofits, new technology is a like-to-have asset.

 The goal was to help The Contingent take over, take charge and work on future initiatives, because they now have the technology they need to connect their programs together, effectively use their data and increase their overall impact.
 By owning their implementation and learning how to scale it, The Contingent has increased their return on investment significantly.

-“We were able to take the existing infrastructure Wipfli built and modify it to expand the scope for us to launch another initiative, called Know the Now,” says Peter.
+“We were able to take the existing infrastructure Wipfli built and modify it to expand the scope for us to launch another initiative, called Know Me Now,” says Peter.
 “We also continued to build out functionality and took Every Child Oregon to the next level to grow our volunteer and event management capabilities.”

 Because of the growth The Contingent has experienced since making their initial investment in the Microsoft Platform, they’ve been able to bring on new team members, train them on the system and get them contributing to ways they can further build out technology capabilities to better serve their constituents and Oregon at large.